JOIN US FOR OUR THIRD ANNUAL SUMMIT

 Language Comprehension: Consensus and Critique

-Description: Critiques of the science of reading often include a lack of attention to language comprehension.
+Critics of the science of reading often point to a lack of attention to language comprehension.
 Panelist discussions will clarify misconceptions related to prioritizing and instructing each of the components needed for language comprehension based on findings from the reading science.

 Panel Three